-A Massachusetts general power of attorney (GPOA) is a legal document nominating an agent to make financial decisions on the principal’s behalf.
-Depending on the powers the principal decides to grant, the agent may be able to open/close bank accounts, make investments, and handle business affairs for the principal.
+A Massachusetts non-durable (general) power of attorney is a legal document nominating an agent to make financial decisions on the principal’s behalf.

 Whatever powers the principal awards to the agent are only valid while the principal is living and competent.
 This non-durable document becomes invalid if the principal becomes disabled or otherwise incapacitated.
 If you want to assign powers that remain valid upon your incapacitation, create a durable power of attorney.